LhasaLimited/MindYourPrevalence/README.md

 # Mind your prevalence!

-This repository conttains the Supplementary Information and Material for the manuscript entitled "Mind your prevalence!" that was published in [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/).
+This repository contains the supplementary information and materials for the manuscript entitled "Mind your prevalence!" that was published in [Journal of Cheminformatics](https://jcheminf.biomedcentral.com/).
 To replace with doi if accepted.

 It contains 4 files: one pdf file, one ipynb file and two R files.